 Welcome to Biggar & District u3a

-BIGGAR & DISTRICT u3a is a branch of the international organisation 'u3a' and it was started in October 2008 Since then we have grown to have over 150 members, living in Biggar and the surrounding rural area.
+BIGGAR & DISTRICT u3a is a branch of the international organisation 'u3a' and it was started in October 2008.
+Since then we have grown to have over 150 members, living in Biggar and the surrounding rural area.
 We are a friendly group of people who welcome new members.

-ANNUAL MEMBERSHIP is £15.00 and is due in September.
+Annual membership is £15 and is due in September.

 BIGGAR is a very friendly, historic town in South Lanarkshire, Scotland.
 It lies nestled in a fold of the Southern Uplands between the River Clyde and the River Tweed about 30 miles from Edinburgh and serves a wide rural area.

-Biggar has a magnificent new museum situated in a prime position on the High Street which is run by the Biggar Museums Trust.
+Biggar has a magnificent museum, situated in a prime position on the High Street which opened in 2015 and is run by the Biggar Museums Trust.

 Biggar also has Scotland's only permanent Puppet Theatre run by the Purves Puppets family.